AbdallaSamirKhalifa/E-Commerce-System-Analysis-Document--SAD/README.md

 ---

+## Vision

+Becoming the leading e-commerce platform the delivers exceptional shopping experience through innovative technology, personalized service and reliable delivery while empowering business with powerful tools for growth.
+Providing customers with easy access to quality products while enabling business to efficiently manage their operation and scale their growth.

+---

+## User Roles

+- Visitor
+- Registered Customer
+- Administrator

+---

 ## 🗄 Related Repository — Database Design (ERD + SQL Schema)

 Database design is stored **in a separate dedicated repository**: